kmagusiak/odoo-docker/README.md

 - `odoo-test` (re)creates a new database and runs Odoo tests
 - `odoo-getaddons.py` lists addon paths or addons with `-m`

-You can use [click-odoo-contrib] to backup, restore, copy databases and related jobs.
-It provides also `click-odoo-initdb` or `click-odoo-update` to update installed modules and other useful tools.

 	# run the container
 	docker-compose up